gnosis/dx-mgn-pool/README.md

 If so, the bot executes the according transaction.

 Once the pooling period is over, we call `triggerMGNunlockAndClaimTokens()` manually.
-This will claim all remaining proceeds from the dutchX back into the pools deposit token balance to allow participants to withdraw their deposits.
+This will claim all remaining proceeds from the DutchX back into the pools deposit token balance to allow participants to withdraw their deposits.
 It will also unlock all minted MGN.

 Due to the way MGN works, we have to wait 24 hours more, before claiming the unlocked MGN into the pool's balance (by invoking `withdrawUnlockedMagnoliaFromDx()`).
 At that point participants can withdraw their share of MGN.

 In principle any party can invoke those calls.
-There are no permission checks that are relying on our bot invoking these functions.
+There is no logic enforcing that only our bot can invoke these functions.

 ### Coordinator